 Gluten free eating is easy with the right know-how.
-But what about those times when you can’t rely on the food in your own fridge?
+But what about those times where you want to treat yourself to eating out at a restaurant?
 Eating out doesn’t have to be a tricky situation, in fact with these tips you can happily eat gluten free no matter how often you go out for dinner.

 1. Choosing where to eat: good and bad gluten free options